 - Chronic eye infections can be caused by a lack of vitamin A (retinol) in your diet.
 Liver is rich in retinol, and consuming a few ounces per week can easily prevent vitamin A deficiencies.

-- Chronic fatigue syndrome and low energy levels are often rooted in a lack of certain micronutrients, including iron and vitamin B12 — both of which are found in liver in highly bioavailable forms.
+- Chronic fatigue syndrome and low energy levels are often rooted in a lack of certain micronutrients, including iron, copper and vitamin B12 — all of which are found in liver in highly bioavailable forms.

 - Hormonal imbalances, such as thyroid issues, are also often caused by a lack of vitamins or minerals in the diet.
 Consuming organ meat ensures that your body has all the nutrients it needs to make hormones and maintain adequate hormone levels.

 - Iron-deficiency anemia causes fatigue and reduced growth, and increases your risk of pregnancy-related health complications.
-Both spleen and liver are the best sources of bioavailable heme-iron, which can prevent or treat iron deficiencies.
+Spleen and liver are the best sources of bioavailable heme-iron, which can prevent or treat iron deficiencies.

 - Osteoporosis is a weakening of bone material that is often caused by a lack of vitamin D, calcium and, most importantly, vitamin K2.
 The latter controls calcium metabolism and is predominately found in animal products, including liver.